Xetibo/ReSet-Doc/sections/literature.typ

       align(center, [#image("../figures/new-kde.png", width: 100%)]), caption: [Context menu in Dolphin(the KDE file manager)],
     ),
   )
-  Here the KDE application is clearly more powerful, offering a variety of files to create, including links and shortcuts, while the GNOME experience only offers a new folder and anything else needs to be done with a terminal.
+  Here the KDE application is more powerful, offering a variety of files to create, including links and shortcuts, while the GNOME experience only offers a new folder and anything else needs to be done with a terminal.